exploratory-io/book/import/google-bigquery.md

 ![](images/create-google-bq-billing-project.png)

-- Select a name and project ID, and click "Create"
+- Select a Project name and click "Create" button

 ![](images/create-google-bq-dialog.png)

-- Make sure that you enable BigQuery API for you Project by clicking "API Manager" menu under Google Cloud Platform
+- Make sure that you enable BigQuery API for you Project by clicking "Enable and manager APIs " menu under Use Google APIs section

 ![](images/google-bq-enable-api.png)